terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/http-requests.md

 * Fornecem as mesmas funcionalidade que os clientes nomeados sem a necessidade de usar cadeias de caracteres como chaves.
 * Fornecem a ajuda do IntelliSense e do compilador durante o consumo de clientes.
 * Fornecem um único local para configurar e interagir com um determinado `HttpClient`.
-Por exemplo, um único cliente tipado pode ser usado:
+For example, a single typed client might be used:
-  * Para um ponto de extremidade de back-end único.
+  * For a single backend endpoint.
-  * Para encapsular toda a lógica lidando com o ponto de extremidade.
+  * To encapsulate all logic dealing with the endpoint.
-* Trabalhe com DI e pode ser injetado onde necessário no aplicativo.
+* Work with DI and can be injected where required in the app.

 Um cliente com tipo aceita um parâmetro `HttpClient` em seu construtor: